 Unfortunately, novel coronavirus (COVID-19) symptoms can look similar to many other conditions, including seasonal allergies.

-The novel coronavirus pandemic is now coinciding with the spring allergy season.
-Spring allergies are caused by pollen being released into the air, causing some to have an allergic reaction.
-For anyone with hay fever, step outside during spring, and you might sneeze or end up with itchy eyes.
+Seasonal allergies are caused by pollen being released into the air, causing some to have an allergic reaction.
+For anyone with hay fever, step outside, and you might sneeze or end up with itchy eyes.